2007 - Martin Branch Bridge

 - Incentive Program: IBRC ($240,000)

-Additional InformationOther Notes: See also ABC-UTC Website/Resources/Proven Advanced Technologies/SPS at http://abc-utc.fiu.edu/resources/proven-new-technologies/sandwich-plate-system-sps/
+Additional InformationOther Notes: See also ABC-UTC Website/Resources/Implemented Advanced Technologies/SPS at https://abc-utc.fiu.edu/resources/implemented-advanced-technologies/sandwich-plate-system-sps/

 Cost & Funding